2023 Mercury retrograde Survival Guide

 Reliable information may be difficult to come by during Mercury retrograde, but you make up for it with inner awareness!
 Pay attention to the deeper issues during Mercury retrograde.
 Let your dreams and meditations inform you.
 Go back and ask the “why” questions.
 Look past the surface chaos to the inner root causes of the thorny issues.

 In sports, Mercury retrograde gives the underdog an edge.
 I think the “underdog effect” must apply in other matters too.

 Imagine Mercury as a character who must walk backward for a time.
 Moving backward is harder than forward because the pattern is contrary to your usual.
 You have to slow down and pay closer attention to what you’re doing and where you’re going.

 What’s the upside of walking backward?
 You gain a new perspective.
-You use different muscles groups and neural pathways.
+You use different muscle groups and neural pathways.
 It is much easier to see where you have been, and what you might have missed or overlooked along the way while you were moving faster in the other direction, with a different part of your mind switched on.

 So take your time when Mercury is retrograde.
 Don’t rush to a decision or “bang the puzzle piece” to make it fit.
 If you try to barrel ahead at the same rate of speed that you normally do, you might fall on your butt!
 But if you respect the energy and work with it, you can get a lot of good out of Mercury retrograde.